I may earn a commission on purchases made through links on this page.

 - Reboot your router, modem, and/or gateway.
 Sometimes a speed problem can be fixed just by unplugging the power, plugging it back in, and waiting 5 or 10 minutes for the internet to come back online.

 - Try using your iPhone or iPad for the call instead.
 The cameras in them, especially newer models, are much better than most Macs.
-And oftentimes the apps on iOS and iPadOS are less finicky.
+And often the apps on iOS and iPadOS are less finicky.

 - Not directly related to video, but if people have a difficult time hearing you, you may wish to use a headset, AirPods, or get a dedicated mic.